sharetribe/flex-docs/src/docs/background/01-concepts/index.md

 ---
 title: Concepts
 slug: concepts
-date: 2019-01-04
+date: 2019-01-08
 category: background
-ingress: 'TODO: ingress'
+ingress: 'The main concepts of the Flex'
 private: true
 ---

 ## Domain concepts

-TODO: domain concepts description
+The key concepts in the Sharetribe Flex marketplace domain.

 ##### Marketplace

-Arena that connects providers and customers.
+A platform that connects providers and customers.
 Marketplace is the primary scope for all data like users, listings, orders, etc.

-##### Operator

-The Sharetribe customer.
-A ‘superadmin’ account that has full access to the console for the marketplace, as well as to the billing & other information for the Sharetribe account.

-##### Admin
+##### User

-Marketplace operator Account that allows access to console for the marketplace.
-This account is not a marketplace User and cannot be used to log in to the actual marketplace.
+A User is any registered user of a marketplace.

 ##### Provider (seller)